quintel/documentation/docs/api/users.md

 ## Add a user to a scenario

 It is possible to add multiple users to the scenario at once.
-When one of the creations fails, the response returns an Sending a POST request for a version tag:
+When one of the creations fails, the response returns a `422` with success and errors.

 <ApiEndpoint data={endpointData.create} />